-This project seeks to increase resilience to climate change water-related risks in the most vulnerable populations in Honduras through pilot activities and an overarching intervention to mainstream climate change considerations into the water sector.
+This project (2011 - 2016) increased resilience to climate change water-related risks in the most vulnerable populations in Honduras through pilot activities and an overarching intervention to mainstream climate change considerations into the water sector.

 Honduras is currently considered one of the most vulnerable countries in Latin America.
 The Germanwatch Institute (2010) ranked Honduras number three on the list of countries with highest levels of exposure and vulnerability to extreme events for 2008, confirming the urgent need to mainstream climate change into policies and programs.
 A recent evaluation from the World Bank concluded that 62 percent of the territory Honduras and 92 percent of the total population were at risk from two or more hazards, placing Honduras in the world’s top ten ranked countries at risk of natural disasters.

 There is recognition of the need to increase water availability during the dry season and to reduce the risk of flooding.
 The Government is therefore endeavoring to address climate risks to water resources through a multi-pronged approach that includes improved governance at both national and local levels, strengthened capacities to generate science-based information, as well as development of vital sustainable infrastructure to reduce vulnerabilities to water scarcity and flooding.
 However, a series of barriers impede the effectiveness of the Government’s efforts.
 These include difficulties in downscaling climate change models; an absence of technical and human capacities to generate and monitor hydrologic and climatic data; weak communication flow between scientists and policy-makers as well as between institutions and different economic sectors; insufficient local and national capacities to mainstream climate risk considerations into development planning and programming processes, as well as an overall low awareness of climate change impacts and adaptation options for climate-resilient water resources management.